 In essence, shore jigging implies the casting of heavy lures, or jigs, in various deep underwater locations near the shoreline.
-Some of the best spots for this type of fishing include the rocky cliffs, quays, port docks, piers, jetties etc. The core of this exciting technique lies in the erratic rod/jig action, which is accompanied by plenty of free spooling.
+The best spots for this type of fishing include the rocky cliffs, quays, docks, piers, and jetties.
+The core of this exciting technique lies in the erratic rod/jig action, which is accompanied by plenty of free spooling.

-Apart from countless serious anglers from all over the globe, some of the fish species that also seem to display a keen interest in this type of fishing include Amberjacks, Snappers, Bonitos, Tunas, Groupers, Bluefish, Kingfish, among others.
-Furthermore, the use of a lighter tackle and smaller jig sizes can be a very productive way of targeting some smaller fish species as well.
+As well as countless anglers all over the globe, many fish species also seem to display a keen interest in this type of fishing.
+Some of the main ones are Amberjack, Snappers, Bonito Tunas, Groupers, Bluefish, and Kingfish.
+Using lighter tackle and smaller jig sizes can be a very productive way of targeting some smaller fish species as well.

-The hits are normally very strong and the fights nothing short of spectacular, especially if you consider the fact that you’re often going to have to position yourself on the very edge of the cliff, with little maneuver space and a large, powerful fish on the other end of your line.
+The hits are usually strong and the fights nothing short of spectacular, especially considering the fact that you’re often going to have to position yourself on the very edge of the cliff, with little space to maneuver and a large, powerful fish on the other end of your line.

 Shore Jigging Tackle

-The tackle should be a spinning combo with fast action comprised of a heavy 9’-10’ spinning rod and a strong spinning reel, filled with a high-quality braided line.
-You shouldn’t make compromises regarding the quality of the tackle used, as you can count on the fish putting a lot of strain on it during each fight.
+The tackle should be a fast action spinning combo comprised of a heavy 9’-10’ spinning rod and a strong spinning reel, filled with a high-quality braided line.
+You shouldn’t compromise on the quality of tackle used, as you can count on the fish putting a lot of strain on it during each fight.
 It isn’t easy to go against powerful maritime predators even from the comfort of the boat, let alone the rocky shores where you can’t afford the luxury of letting a hooked fish run freely.

-You’re gonna need a powerful rod with a casting weight between 60 and 200 grams, depending on the lure density and targeted fish size.
+You’re going to need a powerful rod with a casting weight between 60 and 200 grams, depending on the lure density and targeted fish size.

-The most beloved reels used for shore jigging are surely the likes of Shimano Stella SW and Daiwa Saltiga, but there are lots of great reels in the lower price range as well, such as Shimano Saragosa, Fin-Nor Inshore and Penn Conquer, only to name a few, so it shouldn’t be a problem to find a model to suit the needs of almost any fisherman.
-The reel should have a hi gear ratio and must be able to wind the line perfectly.
+The most beloved reels used for shore jigging are surely the likes of Shimano Stella SW and Daiwa Saltiga, but there are lots of great reels in the lower price range as well, such as Shimano Saragosa, Fin-Nor Inshore and Penn Conquer.
+It shouldn’t be a problem to find a model to suit the needs of almost any angler.
+The reel should have a high gear ratio and must be able to wind the line perfectly.

 Arming yourself with a waterproof drag is welcome, but not mandatory.
-The two things we should pay attention to regarding the drag are the fact that it must be super precise, as well as the maximum tension that it can endure.
+The two things we should pay attention to regarding the drag are the fact that it must be super precise, and able to endure a high maximum tension.
 This kind of fishing will really put your equipment to the test, so if you want yours to last years, it’s useful to pay close attention to these sorts of features.

 As for the breaking power, PE lines # 2.0 to 5.0 are just right for this purpose, and in standard measurements, the lines with 20 to 60 lb test power are generally considered to be the exact match.
 Great products to try on for size are:

-40 – 80 lb test strength shock leader or a fluorocarbon leader (1 meter in length) must be used for two reasons – first, to make the lure looks more appealing to the fish and second, because these lines are a lot more abrasion resistant than the braided lines, which is an issue since we’re going to be spend the majority of our time fishing on the rocks.
+You need a 40 – 80 lb test strength shock leader or a fluorocarbon leader (1 meter in length).
+There are two reasons for this: First, to make the lure look more appealing to the fish.
+Second, because these lines are a lot more abrasion resistant than braided line, which is an issue since we’re going to be spend the majority of our time fishing on the rocks.
 Good manufacturers include Seaguar, Sunline and Xzoga.

-Most of the lures designed for shore jigging technique are intended to be used with an assist single hook attached to them, but the smaller ones are usually used with treble hooks instead.
-Assist hooks for jigs can be bought, and some of the best hook manufacturers, such as Owner, do have them in offer.
+Most lures designed for shore jigging technique are intended to be used with an assist single hook attached to them, but the smaller ones are usually used with treble hooks instead.
+Assist hooks for jigs can be bought, and some of the best hook manufacturers, such as Owner, do have them in stock.
 If you’re feeling particularly adventurous, you can even try tying them yourself.